An Additive-Noise Approximation to Keller-Segel-Dean-Kawasaki Dynamics: Small-Noise Results: Analysis of the Deterministic Keller--Segel Equation

 The proof of Claim~\ref{it:Local_Weak_Sol} is carried out through a Galerkin approximation and is classical.
-To give a brief sketch, local existence for general $\chem\in\mbR$ can be deduced by the readily obtained a priori energy identity
+In the following we give a brief sketch: Testing the equation against itself, we obtain the a priori energy identity